trillionclues/trillionclues/README.md

 </br>

-<p>✨ I'm a frontend engineer and content curator migrating from the energy industry but passionate about making the web accessible and solution-based interfaces to everyone and advocating for early-stage tech integration in our student communities.</p>
+<p>✨ I'm a frontend engineer and content curator transitioning from the energy industry but passionate about making the web accessible and solution-based interfaces to everyone and advocating for early-stage tech integration in our student communities.</p>

-<p>I love sharing my knowledge with others, and I do that through content creation on my tech Blog as well as writing technical articles too.</p>
+<p>I love sharing my knowledge with others, and I do that through content creation on my tech Blog as well as writing technical articles too.
+I'm actively working on my skills as well as conducting community workshops and symposiums for communities and institutions looking to bridge the student knowledge gap on choosing career choices.
+I mostly find fun playing COD games and exploring new locations when I'm not coding.</p>

 - 🌱 I'm actively learning Javascript...
-- 🌱 while also working on clone projects and side ideas
+- 🌱 while also working on clone projects and side ideas.
+- 💬 Ask me anything on FE, Building career choices and Autos.
 - 👯 I’m super excited about collaborating on Open Source Projects

  </br>